Re-partition Fedora Copr Hypervisors

 └─vg_guests-images 253:2 0 3.2T 0 lvm /libvirt-images

-.
+Note the md127 was raid6.
 Guest swaps were created as sparse files in

-.
-SWAP was on the same md127
+/libvirt-images.
+SWAP was on the same md127.
+Fortunately, lvm was used,

 as detailed below.